aditisarkar1/Python-Projects/README.md

 5. Pascal's Triangle (pascal.py)
 Uses nested loops and combinations logic to generate the rows of Pascal’s Triangle.

-6. Largest subarray length (largest_subarray_length.py)
-Implements an algorithm to iterate through a list of strings and determine the longest one based on character length.

 💡 Learning Outcomes
 Through these projects, I have practiced: